 Dornroschenschloss – Sababurg, Germany

-It has 17 rooms with rates starting at $120 for single occupancy.
+It has 17 rooms with rates starting at $120 for single occupancy, making it one of the most affordable castles you can stay in.
 The castle is open from February to December.

 Relais Castel Porrona – Tuscany, Italy